PieroZ01/Cloud_Computing_FinalProject/Cloud_Advanced/Exercise1/README.md

 >**Note**: the `deploy_nextcloud.sh` script assumes that the `nextcloud` folder is located in the `/root/home` directory.
 If you copied the folder to a different location, you need to update the script accordingly.

-Specifically, the script will deploy the *Nextcloud* instance using the `Helm` package manager: the *Nextcloud* chart is installed with the custom values defined in the `values.yaml` file.
+Specifically, the script will deploy the *Nextcloud* instance using the `Helm` package manager: the official *Nextcloud* `Helm` chart is installed with the custom values defined in the `values.yaml` file.

 >**Note**: the installation of the `MetalLB` load balancer has been done following the instructions in the official documentation.